Conducting an Interview

 have a clear purpose, rather than simply being a "fishing expedition" to

 see what facts you turn up.
-The purpose might gaining
+The purpose might be gaining

 the perspective of an expert or insider within the field,